UAB Blazers football

 The UAB Blazers football team represents the University of Alabama at Birmingham (UAB) in the sport of American football.
 The Blazers compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and American Athletic Conference (The American).
-The team is led by head coach Trent Dilfer, who was named the program’s 7th head coach on November 30th, 2022.
+The team is led by interim head coach Alex Mortensen, after previous head coach Trent Dilfer’s firing on 12 October 2025.
 Home games were previously held at Legion Field in Birmingham from the 1991 season to the 2020 season.
 A new stadium, Protective Stadium, has been the home of the Blazers starting from the 2021 season.
 The new stadium's capacity is over 47,000.

 The UAB football program was terminated after the 2014 season but was reinstated shortly thereafter.
 The team went on hiatus for two seasons before returning in 2017.
 UAB won both its first conference championship and bowl game in program history in 2018.

 History

 Jim Hilyer era (1991–1994)

 UAB football began with the play of an organized club football team in 1989.
 After two years competing as a club football team, on March 13, 1991, UAB President Charles McCallum and athletic director Gene Bartow announced that the university would compete in football as an NCAA Division III team beginning in the fall of 1991, with Jim Hilyer serving as the first head coach.

 From 1991 to 1992, UAB competed as a Division III Independent, and during this period, the Blazers compiled an 11–6–2 overall record.
 During this period, the Blazers played their first all-time game on September 7, 1991, a 28–0 loss at Millsaps, and notched their first all-time win on September 21, 1991, a 34–21 victory at Washington & Lee.
 After only a pair of seasons at the Division III level, an NCAA ruling resulted in the Blazers being reclassified as a I-AA team for the 1993 season.
 The reclassification was a result of the NCAA prohibiting a school's athletic program from being multi-divisional, and since UAB already competed in Division I in other sports, the move became necessary.
 In their first game as a I-AA team, the Blazers would lose to Troy State 37–3 before a home crowd on September 6, 1993.
 By 1994, the Blazers would play their first I-A opponent against Kansas.
 Following the 1994 season, coach Hilyer would resign with Watson Brown being announced as the program's second ever coach on January 2, 1995.

 During the 1995 season, the Blazers would notch their first ever victory over a I-A opponent on the road against North Texas by a score of 19–14.
 From 1993 to 1995, UAB competed as a Division I-AA Independent, and during this period compiled a 21–12 overall record before making the jump to Division I-A for the 1996 season.